hertzmann/hertzmann.github.io/_posts/2022-2-28-how-does-perspective-work.md

 -------

 But the paper that really transformed my understanding of perspective is ["On Right and Wrong Drawings"](https://brill.com/view/journals/artp/4/1-2/article-p1_1.xml), with Jan Koenderink as first author.
-Like many of Koenderink's papers, I found it baffling when I first tried to read it, and then, when I came back to it with more background, I found it eye-opening.
+Like many of Koenderink's papers, I found it baffling when I first tried to read it, and then eye-opening when I came back to it later.

 This paper points out that artists almost never use "correct" linear perspective, using examples from Rob's previous papers: "Initial enthusiasm among fifteenth century Italian artists for the newly published methods was soon tempered by the realization that ad hoc modifications were required to avoid perceptual oddities."
 They point to the 19th-century greats Turner and Constable, who were both proficient in perspective–Turner was a Professor of Perspective–yet neither obeyed linear perspective in their landscapes, and Turner spoke in detail about the problems with linear perspective.